 - Select RestartResourceManager from the Actions drop-down list in the upper-right corner.

-- In the Cluster Activities dialog box that appears, specify related parameters and click OK.
+- In the Cluster Activities dialog box, specify related parameters and click OK.

 Submit a jobYou must use mapreduce.job.queuename to specify the queue to which you want to submit a job.
 Example: